UniMiBAnalyses/ML4Anomalies/VAE_and_DNN/README.md

 ```

-During the trainig an Early Stopping is applied.
+Note also that during the trainig Keras Model Checkpoint and Early Stopping are used: the monitored metric based on which the training is stopped and the weights are saved is the AUC value (the model is thus chosen as the best in terms of discrimination).
 ```python
 es = EarlyStopping(monitor='val_auc', mode='max', verbose=1,patience=20)
 mc = tf.keras.callbacks.ModelCheckpoint('best_model_OSWW_and_QCD.h5', monitor='val_auc', mode='max', verbose=1, save_best_only=True)